crystalglewis/crystalglewis/README.md

 **Key Findings**
 - Fraudulent claims resulted in losses exceeding **$248M**
-- Age group **65+** age group generated the highest share of high cose and fraudulent claims.
+- The **65+** age group generated the highest share of high cost and fraudulent claims.
-- Cosmetic surgery and infertility treatment showed the highest fraud risk.
+- Cosmetic surgery and infertility treatment showed the highest fraud exposure.
 - Phantom billing and fake treatments were the most common fraud types identified.